Paris Hilton: Wealth

 According to Forbes, Hilton earned about US$2 million between 2003 and 2004, US$6.5 million between 2004 and 2005, US$7 million between 2005 and 2006, and US$8 million between 2008 and 2009.
 By 2011, CNN.com reported Hilton's annual earnings to be over US$10 million.

 In December 2007, Hilton's grandfather Barron Hilton pledged 97 percent of his estate (the Hilton family fortune) to a charitable organization founded by her great-grandfather Conrad Hilton: the Conrad N. Hilton Foundation.
 As a result, his grandchildren's inheritance was reduced.
 An immediate pledge of US$1.2 billion (proceeds from the sale of Hilton Hotels Corporation) was made, with a further US$1.1 billion due after his death.
 Barron cited the actions of his father, Conrad Hilton, as the motivation for his pledge.
 Conrad had also left the majority of his estate to the foundation, and Barron contested his father's will to regain a sizable amount of Hilton company stock in a settlement.

-Much of Hilton's wealth comes from numerous endorsements, as well as her retail business, which includes numerous product lines and stores, and has generated sales of over US$4 billion.
+Hilton's real estate holdings are valued at over US$70 million.
+Her primary residence in Beverly Park was purchased for US$63 million in 2025.
+Much of her wealth comes from her business endeavours and endorsements, with estimated product sales of over US$4 billion.
+Her company, 11:11 Media, is valued at over US$1 billion, as of 2025.
 Her regular fees for both DJing and personal appearances in parties and events have been reported to be between US$250,000 and US$1 million.
 In 2009, for instance, Hilton, 50 Cent and Lenny Kravitz received US$4 million for the 51st-birthday party of Ed Hardy founder Christian Audigier, and in 2014, she earned US$2.7 million for four nights' work—US$347,000 an hour—as part of her two-month residence in Ibiza.